Ellpeck/TinyLifeWeb/docs/articles/sample_code.md

 }));
 ```

-Here is an example of a more complex talk action:
+Here is an example of a more complex friendly talk action:
 ```cs
 public static readonly ActionType AskAboutParenting = ActionType.Register(TalkAction.Create("Friendly/AskAboutParenting", _ => 50, new TalkSettings {
     FriendshipGain = _ => 3000, GoBadlyChance = _ => 0.02F, TalkMinutes = 15,